arlofonseca/fivem-parking/README.md

 #### `/givevehicle [playerId] [model]`

 - Another command limited to a particular group and is tailored to simplify the process of adding vehicles to both the database and the vehicle garages of other players.

+#### `/deletevehicle [playerId] [plate]`

+- Similar to the command above, this one also remains restricted to a specific group and aims to streamline the procedure of removing vehicles from both the database and the vehicle garages of other players.

 ### Exported Functions (server)